pouniq/CarPred/README.md

 *first y_true then y_pred*

-Now the problem is **Underfitting**, my training r2_score is less than my test r2_score so I should try with better data and gather more data points for my model.
+Now the problem is **Underfitting**, my training r2_score is less than my test r2_score so I should try with better models and gather more data points for my model.

 ## #6 Model Selection